 In 2015, I returned to the Culture, Media and Sport Select Committee, and in 2016 was elected to Chair it by the whole House of Commons.
 The Committee was renamed as the Digital, Culture, Media and Sport Select Committee in 2017, and I continued to serve as its Chair until the 2019 General Election.
 During this time I led inquiries into doping in sport, reality TV, BBC pay, homophobia in sport, football governance, addictive and immersive technologies, and disinformation and 'fake news'.
 You can find all our CMS Select Committee inquiries from 2015 to 2017 here and all our DCMS Select Committee inquiries from 2017 to 2019 here.

 I also helped organise and launch, with fellow parliamentarians from around the world, the International Grand Committee on disinformation and data privacy.
-The first session was held in London in 2018; the second in Ottawa in spring 2019; and the third in Dublin in autumn 2019.
+The first session was held in London in 2018; the second in Ottawa in spring 2019; the third in Dublin in autumn 2019; and the fourth online in 2020.

-I am also a member of several All-Party Parliamentary Groups (APPGs), currently Chair of the Media Freedom APPG, Vice Chair of the APPG for Football Supporters and of the Showing Racism the Red Card APPG, as well as an Officer of the APPG on Digital Skills and of the Performers' Alliance APPG.
+I am also a member of several All-Party Parliamentary Groups (APPGs), currently Chair of the Media Freedom APPG, Chair of the APPG on Media Literacy, Vice Chair of the APPG for Football Supporters and of the Showing Racism the Red Card APPG, as well as an Officer of the APPG on Digital Skills and of the Performers' Alliance APPG.